EYITT Graduate Employed Route

 Grade C/4 or above in English, Maths, and Science - Right to Work

-Right to work and study in the UK - English Skills
+Right to work and study in England - English Skills

 Strong written and spoken English skills